 The position of Inspector continued to work very well.
 One hundred per cent of the funeral homes in the province have been inspected.
 The Board's mandate to the Inspector was to have all funeral homes in the province inspected in a two-year period.
 We were well ahead of that goal.
 Various deficiencies were identified, from health and safety issues to facility delinquencies.
 All have been resolved through co-operation of the industry members and the inspector.
-The inspector has also been beneficial to the Board in assisting with development of policies and suggestions for changes to the legislation.
+The inspector has also been beneficial to the Board in assisting with development of policies and suggestions for changes to the legislation, relative to funeral home facilities.

 The Board continues to be in discussion with government departments relative to legislation that will reflect the changing needs of our industry as we move forward.
 This is an important issue as the need for new legislation, including cremation legislation, has increased substantially over the last year.
+As noted above, the revised Act has passed third reading in the House and the Board is developing revised regulations that are supported by the revised Act.

-The Board is responsible for establishing criteria for licenses; hearing complaints against members; disciplining, if deemed appropriate; and establishing criteria for the continuing education of licensees.
-In 2022, the Board received three complaints.
-Two were resolved by the Registrar and one complaint was resolved by the Complaints Authorization Committee.
+The Board is responsible for establishing criteria for licences; hearing complaints against members; disciplining, if deemed appropriate; and establishing criteria for the continuing education of licencees.
+In 2023, the Board received two complaints.
+One was resolved by the Registrar and one complaint was resolved by the Complaints Authorization Committee.

-In 2022, the Board received nine new applications for Funeral Directors Licences and four new applications for Embalmers Licences along with seven new registrations for Apprenticeship.
-It licensed 124 directors/embalmers, 62 funeral directors and 87 funeral homes.
+In 2023, the Board received eight new applications for Funeral Directors Licences and eight new applications for Embalmers Licences along with six new registrations for Apprenticeship.
+It licensed 127 directors/embalmers, 60 funeral directors and 85 funeral homes.